AICorpGlobal/Training/Marketing/New Joinee Training Materials.md

    - GitHub repository for best practices and templates.
    - Example Excel workbooks for common analysis tasks.

-This curriculum balances technical tools, data analysis, and essential soft skills, ensuring your team is equipped to thrive in a data-driven marketing and sales environment.

 ## Challenges

 ### **1. Foundations of Data-Driven Marketing and Sales**